-When you are debating or discussing with INFJs, learn to frame your words in a positive manner.
+When you are debating or discussing with INFJs, learn to frame your words positively.
 Use the sandwich principle in your delivery by stating the positive and points of agreement first before the points of disagreements.

 If you’re an INFJ, consider these as avenues for development:

-Your tendency is to take everything upon yourself to do, including your own responsibilities and that of those around you.
-You may think that in order for the job to be done best, you should just do everything yourself.
+You tend to take everything upon yourself to do, including your responsibilities and that of those around you.
+You may think that for the job to be done best, you should just do everything yourself.

 Learn to trust and delegate work to other people, and avoid taking responsibilities of those around you.
 Set clear limits and boundaries to what you can do, and what you can’t.